-I’m Brandon Keim, a freelance journalist specializing in science, nature and technology (and generalizing in biology, culture, history, environment, sustainability, anthropology, policy, ethics, health and medicine.)
-Presently I’m working on projects involving the inner lives of animals; the difference between doing things by hand and on-screen; and a glossary of forgotten nature words.
-I’m also the co-founder of an insect-based cat food company.
+I'm Brandon Keim, a freelance journalist specializing in science, animals and nature (and generalizing in technology, biology, sustainability, anthropology, cognition, health, medicine, bioethics and quite a few other things.)
+Presently I'm working on projects involving the inner lives of animals; the difference between doing things by hand and on-screen; and a glossary of forgotten nature words.
+I'm also the co-founder of an insect-based cat food company.

-My work has appeared in publications including WIRED, National Geographic News, Aeon Magazine, Nautilus, Scientific American Mind, The Guardian, Audubon Magazine, Mother Jones, Conservation, NOVA and Stanford Social Innovation Review.
-I’ve made broadcast appearances on NPR’s Science Friday and Here & Now, PRI’s The World and CBC’s As It Happens.
+My work has appeared in publications including WIRED, National Geographic News, Aeon, Nautilus, Scientific American Mind, The Guardian, Audubon Magazine, Mother Jones, Conservation, NOVA and Stanford Social Innovation Review.
+I've made broadcast appearances on NPR's Science Friday and Here & Now, PRI's The World and CBC's As It Happens.

 My latest articles can be in this feed, and some of my favorite stories are here.
 Shiny objects encountered while reporting are collected in Whalefall.
 My outside-of-work writing intentions are inevitably greater than my discipline, but sometimes I manage to gather a stray note.
 Often I can be found meditating with a camera.